Warriors coach Steve Kerr praises LeBron James, compares him to Michael Jordan, report says

 “I think maybe the greatest testament to LeBron is that five years ago he was one of the top-five players of all time,” Kerr reportedly said.
 “From five years ago until now, it seems like he’s ten times better, because he’s added so much skill to his game.”

-According to the outlet, Kerr said that in the past, the Warriors weren’t "fearful" of James’ shooting ability but they “were fearful of his power and his penetration and his passing.”
+According to the outlet, Kerr said that in the past, the Warriors "weren’t fearful" of James’ shooting ability but they “were fearful of his power and his penetration and his passing.”

 “But now you fear everything,” he reportedly continued.